kitsirota/watch/Readme.md

   -q, --quiet           only output stderr
   -x, --halt            halt on failure
-  -i, --interval <n>    interval in seconds or ms defaulting to 1 -v, --version         output version number
+  -i, -n <n>    interval in seconds or ms defaulting to 1 -v, --version         output version number

 ```